-I won't disagree, you are worth more but if you've caught your husband using porn and he won't' stop, you can't make irrational decisions or decisions based on lies of the enemy.
+You are worth more but if you've caught your husband using porn and he won't' stop, you can't make irrational, emotional decisions or decisions based on lies of the enemy.

 Here are seven things you need to know as you walk this road: